wovo/3d/readme.md

 OpenSCAD is a great tool for rendering a 3D model and generating an stl file from it for 3D printing.
-The OpenSCAD built-in language is effective for simple projects, but I missed the general-purpose features of a true programming language, so why not use Python to create OpenSCAD files?
+The OpenSCAD built-in language is effective for simple projects and I like its functional-programming feeling, but I missed the general-purpose features of a true programming language, so why not use Python to create OpenSCAD files?
 Apparently I was not the first with this idea, but I found the existing libraries unsatisfactory, at least to me.
+I guess that says more about me than about those libraries.
 So as all stubborn programmers do, I created yet another one.

 ~~~Python